-Additionally, the following contributors have helped with The Tarantula Bibliography: Zoltan Mihaly Lestyan (Hungary), Stuart J. Longhorn (United Kingdom), Steve Nunn (Australia), Peter Pástor (Czech Republic), Airon Luis Pereira (Brazil), Eric Reynolds (USA), Andrew M. Smith (United Kingdom), Boris Striffler (Germany), and Fabian Vol (France).
+Additionally, the following contributors have helped with The Tarantula Bibliography: Thierry Imbert (France), Zoltan Mihaly Lestyan (Hungary), Stuart J. Longhorn (United Kingdom), Steve Nunn (Australia), Peter Pástor (Czech Republic), Airon Luis Pereira (Brazil), Eric Reynolds (USA), Andrew M. Smith (United Kingdom), Boris Striffler (Germany), and Fabian Vol (France).

-Michael Jacobi is a tarantula breeder, dealer, naturalist and writer with 35 years experience, NOT a taxonomist.
+Michael Jacobi is a tarantula breeder, naturalist, writer and former arachnid and reptile dealer with 35+ years experience, NOT a taxonomist.
 This site lists species currently recognized in the literature.
 It makes no claim to the validity of each species.
 Although this site is perodically updated, it cannot keep up on every publication and must await future updates of the WSC to verify listed species.
 And that's just the taxonomic part of this resource.
 Keeping up with popular publications is an equally daunting task.
 Please help by submitting bibliographic citations.
 Email here to do so.

 This site and its server do not host any digital files of published papers.
 It provides links to papers available elsewhere online as a service to its readers.
 Many of these papers are located on the website of original publisher, but in some cases the digital files may be hosted elsewhere and The Tarantula Bibliography, Michael Jacobi, Exotic Fauna and its web host/server are not responsible for any possible copyright infringement.